2023-24 Academic Catalog Page

 Students not working toward a degree, such as post-baccalaureate students, are classiﬁed as special students.

-Students are making normal progress toward the Bachelor of Arts degree if they earn at least 27 credits after three terms, 59 after six terms, 91 after nine terms, and 123 after 12 terms of enrollment.
+Students are making normal progress toward the Bachelor of Arts degree if they earn at least 29 credits after two semesters, 61 after four semesters, 91 after six semesters, and 124 after 8 semesters of enrollment.

-To maintain normal progress toward the degree, students must ﬁle a Declaration of Major form after earning 60 credits.
-These forms are available in the Ofﬁce of the Registrar.
-Students who fail to meet this requirement will be restricted from registration at the point when they have earned 60 credits but have not declared a program of study
+To maintain normal progress toward the degree, students must ﬁle a Declaration of Major form after earning 61 credits.
+These forms are available on the Ofﬁce of the Registrar forms page.
+Students who fail to meet this requirement will be restricted from registration at the point when they have earned 61 credits but have not declared a program of study.